Enterprise-CMCS/eAPD/docs/docker.md

 and the Storybook container is doing whatever magic Storybook does, to watch for file changes and will rebuild the web app whenever they detect changes in the app source code.

-### Updating the image tags

-When you install or update dependencies, you will need to make sure the `docker-compose.yml` file gets updated with new tags for the API and web app images.
-Simply running `npm install` or `npm ci` in the `/api` or `/web` directories will update the `docker-compose.yml` file for you.
-Note that these commands must be run on your local machine, not inside one of the Docker containers.